 A major objective of Boston University Medical Center is to consolidate campus functions while shifting administrative uses away from the clinical and instructional cores.
 Administrative uses are scattered through the campus creating inefficiencies and occupying space that is ideal for clinical expansion and academic programming.
+Clinical administrative space such as doctor's offices, medical administration, nursing, residence spaces and workrooms need to be located in direct proximity to clinical services.
+General administrative space such as accounting and IT and general support do not need to be located near clinical services.
 The future Administration / Clinical Building will help consolidate these functions and improve campus adjacencies.